Curriculum Vitae

 Biography

 Lee Ann Rawlins Williams, PhD, CRC, CFLE is a Clinical Assistant Professor in the Education, Health and Behavior Studies Department at the University of North Dakota.
 She serves as Program Director of Undergraduate Inclusive Rehabilitation Sciences Program (formerly Rehabilitation and Human Services Program).
 Dr. Williams has extensive academic experience working with programs focusing on disability and rehabilitation at various universities.
 In addition, her professional experiences include work in the field of rehabilitation in the areas of blindness and low vision, general rehabilitation counseling, human resource training/development, education and mental health and student services.
+Recently, her research has centered on the recovery of educational systems following natural disasters, with a particular focus on how loss impacts the emotional well-being of teachers and students.

 Dr. Williams has held a variety of leadership positions at the local, state, regional, national, and international levels for professional rehabilitation associations.
 She has published research in peer-reviewed journals and co-authored two books focusing on case and caseload management.
 When not working her academic position, Dr. Williams enjoys a variety of sporting events, traveling, and spending time with her family and rescue dog Foxy Roxy.

-RHS 250 Contemporary Issues in Rehabilitation (Introduction to the Rehabilitation Professions)
+RHS 250 Introduction to the Rehabilitation Professions

 RHS 260 Inclusion in Recreation Settings: Technology and Rehabilitation